Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: Theoretical background and methods

 The picture in Eq.~\eqref{eq:GRPolarization} changes in beyond-GR theories that exhibit amplitude birefringence.
 In this case, the amplitudes of left- versus right-polarized modes are exponentially enhanced and suppressed during propagation, leading to an expression of the form

-Here, $d_C$ is the comoving distance to the source (with units of length $L^1$), and $\kappa$ is an \textit{opacity parameter} with units of $L^{-1}$ that governs the strength of the birefringence.\footnote{Note that Eq.~\eqref{eq:hKappa} is only correct for every theory at linear order in $\kappa d_C$; it is exactly correct at all orders for some theories and field profiles.
-We thus write $\kappa$ as function of $d_C$, so $\kappa\left( d_C \right) = \kappa_0 + \mathcal{O}\left( d_C \right)$, and specialize to constant $\kappa$ for the remainder of the paper.} Note that $\kappa = 0$ is consistent with GR.
+Here, $d_C$ is the comoving distance to the source (with units of length $L^1$), and $\kappa$ is an \textit{opacity parameter} with units of $L^{-1}$ that governs the strength of the birefringence.
+Note that $\kappa = 0$ is consistent with GR.
+The above expression uses the comoving distance, as the birefringence effect accumulates with the distance traveled as `experienced' by the graviton.

 Throughout this study, we will assume that $\kappa d_C \ll 1$, that is, beyond-GR effects are small enough that the effective field theory is valid.
+Note that while Eq.~\eqref{eq:hKappa} assumes that $\kappa$ is a constant, in some beyond-GR scenarios (including potentially more complicated Chern-Simons scalar field profiles than those considered in Sec.~\ref{sec:cs_implications}), the strength of the birefringence may have a more complicated dependence on the comoving distance $\kappa = \kappa(d_C)$.
+However, if we expand this dependence to linear order, $\kappa(d_C) = \kappa_0 + \mathcal{O}(d_C)$, then we can treat Eq.~\eqref{eq:hKappa} as correct to linear order for every theory.

+When performing tests of general relativity with GW amplitude birefringence, one of our goals is to map values or constraints on $\kappa$, a `universal' quantity, to \textit{specific} beyond-GR theories.
+In some instances of certain beyond-GR theories of gravity, Eq.~\eqref{eq:hKappa} with a constant value of $\kappa$ is the precise form of the amplitude birefringence.
+In other instances, however, $\kappa$ may be dependent on $d_C$, making the problem more difficult.
+However, we can treat Eq.~\eqref{eq:hKappa} with a constant value of $\kappa = \kappa_0$ as the \textit{leading} term in an expansion in $d_C$, of the form $\kappa\left( d_C \right) = \kappa_0 + \mathcal{O}\left( d_C \right)$.
+For the remainder of the paper, we assume a constant value of $\kappa$.

 In traditional GW parameter estimation, however, we do not have access to the \textit{true} value, $\cos \iota$, of the inclination angle, but rather observe some \textit{effective} value, $\cos \io$.
 Thus, from Eq.~\eqref{eq:hKappa}, in the presence of amplitude birefringence, we would measure a ratio